kati-tran/Organization-Discord-Bot/README.md

-# Covenant Bot
+# Group Bot
-Bot that's mainly used in team Covenant's discord server for organization (and fun).
+Bot that's mainly used in a group discord server for organization (and fun).

 Currently contains:
 <h1>Commands</h1>